InyextcionES/OpenCore-Post-Install/universal/sleep.md

-# Fixing Sleep
+# Arreglar Suspensión

-So to understand how to fix sleep issues in macOS, we need to first look at what contributes to sleep issues most of the time:
+Para entender cómo arreglar problemas de suspensión en macOS, primero tenemos que estudiar o quê pode causar problemas de suspensión most of the time:

 * Incorrectly managed devices(most commonly PCIe based devices)

 The reason for this is when devices get an S3 call(or S0 for wake), the driver needs to power down the devices and put into a low state mode(vice versa when waking).
 Problems arise when such devices don't cooperate with the drivers and the main offenders of these issues are:

-* USB Controllers and Devices
+* Controladors y Dispositivos USB
 * GPUs
-* Thunderbolt Controllers and Devices
+* Controladors y Dispositivos Thunderbolt
-* NICs(Both Ethernet and Wifi)
+* NICs(Ethernet y Wifi)
-* NVMe Drives
+* Discos NVMe

 And there are others that can cause sleep issues that aren't directly(or obviously) related to PCI/e:

 * CPU Power Management
-* Displays
+* Pantallas
 * NVRAM
 * RTC/System Clocks
-* IRQ Conflicts
+* Conflictos IRQ
 * Audio
 * SMBus
 * TSC